evilpete/ISYlib-python/README.txt

      |
      |  clim_query(self)
      |      returns dictionary of climate info
      |
+     |  electricity(self)
+     |      Returns electricity module info and specifically Energy Monitor,
+     |      Open ADR and Flex Your Power status
+     |      Only applicable to 994 Z Series.
+     |
      |  get_node(self, node_id)
      |      Get a Node object for given node or scene name or ID